sharetodiaspora/sharetodiaspora.github.io/README.md

 ### Contributing a translation
 So you want to contribute?
 Thank you!

 We're currently using [L20n](https://github.com/l20n/l20n.js) by Mozilla for localization.
-To contribute a translation, [fork this project](https://github.com/sharetodiaspora/sharetodiaspora.github.com/fork) and add a locale folder for your language under `locales`.
-Copy the files `about.l20n` and `index.l20n` from another locale and use them to translate to your language.
+To contribute a translation the Github way, you can [fork this project](https://github.com/sharetodiaspora/sharetodiaspora.github.com/fork) and add a locale folder for your language under `locales`.
+Copy the file `index.l20n` from another locale and use it to translate to your language.
 Then create a pull request to send them to the original repo.